amperity/amperity-docs/shared/destination_settings.rst

 See common.

+**Segment taxonomy ID**

+.. setting-the-trade-desk-3p-segment-taxonomy-id-start

-See extra info at The Trade Desk.
+The taxonomy ID for a monetized segment in The Trade Desk.

+.. setting-the-trade-desk-3p-segment-taxonomy-id-end